goodymike/trial-blog/README.md

 #Trial Blog

-tried my hand at recreating a blog using just flex, it has a landing page, an about page and a blog page
+Recreated a blog site with three pages That comprises of a home page with description about me and links to articles written by me, an about me page and a blog page showing the articles written, this site was created using just html and css.